EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - FoundationDB serves as the core database infrastructure of the system.
 - It stores data in a distributed manner, ensuring data durability, availability, and scalability.
 - The Path ORAM server communicates with FoundationDB to execute data operations based on requests from the Path ORAM Client.

-Distributed Database (DistributedDB):
-- DistributedDB represents the collective database system, including multiple instances of FoundationDB, distributed across multiple servers or nodes.
-- This distributed architecture enhances the system's fault tolerance and scalability.
-- The Path ORAM Server, Path ORAM Client, and FoundationDB Client interact with the distributed database to provide a cohesive and distributed data storage solution.

 ### Design Implications and Reasons: